 You must fill all the gaps before clicking ‘Check Answers!’

-Economics is regarded as a critical subjecta physical sciencea commercial subjecta social science because it explores society and socialscientificphysicalhuman behaviour.
-One of the most important assumptions in the study of economics is the allocativescarcityceteris paribusrational assumption.
-In economics a statement is said to be correctpositivenegativenormative when it is based on facts and when it can be tested and proved.
-When a statement is showing an opinion, it is called a positivenormativerationalcorrect statement.
-The basic economic problem in the study of economics is that of what to producescarcityallocationhow to produce.
-This means that finite goodsraw materialsresourcesoutputs are competing with goodinfinitefewlimited needs and wants.
-Economic resources are either renewablenaturalscarceplenty or non-renewable.
-Since economic resources are scarce, economic agents must make opportunity costschoicesdecisionsirrational choices.
+Economics is regarded as a commercial subjecta social sciencea critical subjecta physical science because it explores society and scientifichumanphysicalsocial behaviour.
+One of the most important assumptions in the study of economics is the rational scarcityceteris paribusallocative assumption.
+In economics a statement is said to be negativenormativepositivecorrect when it is based on facts and when it can be tested and proved.
+When a statement is showing an opinion, it is called a correctnormativerationalpositive statement.
+The basic economic problem in the study of economics is that of what to producehow to produceallocationscarcity.
+This means that finite goodsoutputsraw materialsresources are competing with goodinfinitelimitedfew needs and wants.
+Economic resources are either naturalscarcerenewableplenty or non-renewable.
+Since economic resources are scarce, economic agents must make choicesirrational choicesopportunity costsdecisions.

 This is your 1st attempt!
 You get 3 marks for each one you get right.
 Good luck!